DiegoSalas27/Survey-App-BE/requirements/signup.md

 > ## Exceptions

 1. ✅ returns error **404** if the API does not exist
-2. ✅ Returns error **400** if name, email, password or passwordConfirmation are not provided by the client
+2. ✅ Returns error **400** if name, email, password or passwordConfirm are not provided by the client
-3. ✅ returns error **400** if password and passwordConfirmation are not equal
+3. ✅ returns error **400** if password and passwordConfirm are not equal
 4. ✅ Returns error **400** if the email field is an invalid email address
 5. ✅ Returns error **403** if the email address is already in use
 6. ✅ Returns error **500** if an error occurs when trying to generate an encrypted password